discord-net/Discord.Net/docs/guides/interactions/application-commands/context-menu-commands/creating-context-menu-commands.md

     //guildCommand.WithDescription("");

     // Let's do our global commands
-    var globalCommand = new UserCommandBuilder();
+    var globalUserCommand = new UserCommandBuilder();
     globalCommand.WithName("Global User Command");
 	var globalMessageCommand = new MessageCommandBuilder();
 	globalMessageCommand.WithName("Global Message Command");

     try
     {
-        // Now that we have our builder, we can call the rest API to make our slash command. await client.Rest.CreateGuildUserCommand(guildUserCommand.Build(), guildId);
+        // Now that we have our builder, we can call the BulkOverwriteApplicationCommandAsync to make our context commands.
+Note: this will overwrite all your previous commands with this array. await guild.BulkOverwriteApplicationCommandAsync(new ApplicationCommandProperties[]
-		await client.Rest.CreateGuildMessageCommand(guildMessageCommand.Build(), guildId);
+        {
+            guildUserCommand.Build(),
+            guildMessageCommand.Build()
+        });

-        // With global commands we dont need the guild id. await client.Rest.CreateGlobalUserCommand(globalUserCommand.Build());
+        // With global commands we dont need the guild. await client.BulkOverwriteGlobalApplicationCommandsAsync(new ApplicationCommandProperties[]
-		await client.Rest.CreateGlobalMessageCommand(globalMessageCommand.Build());
+        {
+            globalUserCommand.Build(),
+            globalMessageCommand.Build()
+        })
     }
     catch(ApplicationCommandException exception)
     {